mamta2arya/Recurrent-Neural-Networks-for-Regressio--Stock-Price-Predictionn/README.md

 3- To predict the next day opening price using the past 3 days Open, High, and Low prices and volume.
 Therefore, each sample will have (4*3 = ) 12 features.

+4- To run to project use command line.